CKMacLeod/WP-Comments-Since-Last-Visit-Reloaded/README.md

 *Prepare for internationalization

+*Provide separate installation instructions - of which most crucial will include proper identification of "comment body" or "article" in given theme, and related adjustments of jquery scripts and CSS

-*Provide separate installation instructions, screenshots, and styling tips
+*Provide screenshots, and styling tips in addition to the above

 *Refine and re-factor upon establishment of desired main functionality